directions4partners/BcNuGetFeeds/README.template.md

 # NuGet Feeds for Business Central Apps
 This repository contains a list of all public or private NuGet feeds for Business Central apps.

+If the feed is private, the contact column contains the email address to contact for getting access.

 | Owner | Public | Content | View feed | View json | Contact |
 |---|:--:|---|:--:|:--:|:--:|
 {{TABLE_ROWS}}